Last Updated on: 26th September 2024, 12:26 pm

 After paying, a staff member led me to the room and did some light cleaning of the tub area.
 But as you can tell from these photos, things still didn’t look all that clean.

-But I was able to overlook that as long as I could enjoy a relaxing hot bath.
+I was willing to overlook that as long as I could enjoy a relaxing hot bath.
 But once the tub was partly filled, I stepped in the water, only to find it lukewarm at best!

 And so I had no choice but to use up the rest of my time that I’d paid for in the lukewarm water.